open-telemetry/opentelemetry-js/packages/opentelemetry-api-metrics/README.md

 [![devDependencies][devDependencies-image]][devDependencies-url]
 [![Apache License][license-image]][license-image]

-This package provides everything needed to interact with the OpenTelemetry Metrics API, including all TypeScript interfaces, enums, and no-op implementations.
+This package provides everything needed to interact with the unstable OpenTelemetry Metrics API, including all TypeScript interfaces, enums, and no-op implementations.
 It is intended for use both on the server and in the browser.

+## Beta Software - Use at your own risk

+The metrics API is considered beta software and there is no guarantee of stability or long-term support.
+When the API is stabilized, it will be made available and supported long-term in the `@opentelemetry/api` package and this package will be deprecated.

 ## Quick Start